 Liverpool not thinking about 'Invincibles' repeat, says Klopp

-Liverpool manager Juergen Klopp has brushed aside comparisons to Arsenal's famous 'Invincibles' squad and urged his players to focus solely on Saturday's Premier League trip to Tottenham Hotspur.

-REUTERS: Liverpool manager Juergen Klopp has brushed aside comparisons to Arsenal's famous 'Invincibles' squad and urged his players to focus solely on Saturday's Premier League trip to Tottenham Hotspur.
+LIVERPOOL: Liverpool manager Juergen Klopp has brushed aside comparisons to Arsenal's famous "Invincibles" squad and urged his players to focus solely on Saturday's (Jan 10) Premier League trip to Tottenham Hotspur.

 Victory at the Tottenham Hotspur Stadium will take Liverpool's points tally to 61 from 21 matches, 12 points more than Arsene Wenger's Arsenal at the same stage in 2003-04 when they completed an entire season unbeaten.